Aaron98990/ways-of-the-game/reckless.md

 - [Example 1](https://youtu.be/Zxnn7GNixcQ?t=678) / [Example 2](https://youtu.be/GBHiiU8lekE?t=420) / [Example 3](https://youtu.be/7cZpV_ZAfzw) / [Example 4](https://youtu.be/vR3DpyYTH2k)

-Contact to the head with the body while not jumping is generally caution.
+A shoulder charge to an opponent's head or neck that is not part of a face-to-face challenge.
 - [Example 1](https://youtu.be/GBHiiU8lekE?t=217)

-A charge into a person's back while the ball is relatively still is gnerally a yellow card.
+A charge into a person's back while the ball is relatively still is generally a yellow card.
 - [Example 1](https://youtu.be/yueTdu0S_Js?feature=shared&t=120) / [Example 2](https://youtu.be/79cBWbiWElA?feature=shared&t=605)

 If a challenge causes a third person to fall down from the impact or someone to hit the goalpost, a caution should generally be given to offender.